rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 ## <a name="Part2-5"></a> Build Options

 By default the build wont enable (or require) CUDA.
-If you have CUDA installed, enable CUDA by supplying the option `cufoo_WITH_CUDA` to CMake at the configuration stage (below).
-A complete list of build options is maintained on the cufoo README.
+If you have CUDA installed, enable CUDA by supplying the option `mwe_WITH_CUDA` to CMake at the configuration stage (below).
+A complete list of build options is maintained on the mwe README.

 ```
-cmake -G "Visual Studio 14 2015 Win64" -Dcufoo_WITH_CUDA=ON ..
+cmake -G "Visual Studio 14 2015 Win64" -Dmwe_WITH_CUDA=ON ..
 ```

 ---

-_In the [final part](./blog-article-pt3.md) we implement our language bindings to cufoo._
+_In the [final part](./blog-article-pt3.md) we implement our language bindings to mwe._